 The U.S. government's fast-growing $11-billion defense against weapons of mass destruction requires an infusion of aerospace technologies and a wholesale management overhaul, according to independent experts in chemical, biological and cyber warfare.
 In the technological realm, authorities urge exploiting airport wind shear systems to detect biowar particle clouds.
 They also call for the development of cutting-edge detection and diagnostic sensors to protect against chem-bio attacks, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Technology Thrust Urged Against Mass Weapons".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Technology Thrust Urged Against Mass Weapons".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.